Axial neck pain

 Long-term outcome studies suggest that cervical radiculopathy eventually resolves in most patients over 1 to 2 years if not treated surgically.
 The role of surgery is therefore primarily to speed up or enhance the natural degree of recovery, particularly if the patient has severe pain.

 There are no studies detailing the best approach to asymptomatic patients who present with worrisome abnormalities such as cervical stenosis.
-If the abnormality clearly suggests neoplasia involving the cervical spine, or some other equivalent serious disorder, investigation would be required.
 Most abnormalities are of unknown significance, and treatment (particularly surgery) should not be suggested unless it is clear to the patient that the procedure is not to treat a symptom but to prevent a specific problem from occurring in the future.
 Surgical treatment may possibly be indicated in some patients with asymptomatic abnormalities who, when followed over time, develop new symptoms suggestive of disease progression.

 Use of this content is subject to our disclaimer